lollipopman/coproc-blog-post/README.md

 ## Motivation & Some Emoji

-How do you speed up a complex Linux iptables generator written in Bash that executes `ip route` thousands of times, often with the same arguments?
+How do you speed up a Bash program that executes a command or function thousands of times, often with the same arguments?
+Or in our specific case, how do you speed up a complex Linux iptables generator written in Bash that executes `ip route` thousands of times, often with the same arguments?

 -   *You could,* rearchitect the program to avoid the duplicate calls?